-AwardsOU graduate playwrights have been awarded many honors such as: the Kendeda Prize (2010), Kendeda Top Five (2007, 2009), the Wasserstein Prize (2008), New Dramatists’ Joe Callaway Award, The Gilman/New Dramatists Playwriting Fellowship, Whitfield Cook Award, Jane Chambers Playwriting Award, New York Innovative Theatre Awards, Kennedy Center’s Fund for New American Plays’ Roger Stevens Award, Drama-Logue Awards, commissions from the Jerome Foundation and Théâtre du Soleil Levant in Switzerland, a Hugo Award nomination and numerous Kennedy Center American College Theatre Festival Awards.
+OHIO playwrights have been awarded many honors such as: the Kendeda Prize (2010), Kendeda Top Five (2007, 2009, 2014, 2018), the Wasserstein Prize (2008), The Mark Twain Prize for Comic Playwriting (2015), New Dramatists’ Joe Callaway Award, ScreenCraft Stage Play Competition (2018), The Gilman/New Dramatists Playwriting Fellowship, Whitfield Cook Award, Jane Chambers Playwriting Award, New York Innovative Theatre Awards, Kennedy Center’s Fund for New American Plays’ Roger Stevens Award, Drama-Logue Awards, commissions from the Jerome Foundation and Théâtre du Soleil Levant in Switzerland, a Hugo Award nomination and numerous Kennedy Center American College Theatre Festival Awards.

 Works published by current and recent MFA playwrights are available from Smith and Kraus, Dramatists Play Service, Heinemann, Northwestern University Press, Samuel French, and Playscripts, Inc.

 In addition to plays, recent playwriting alums have also gone on to write for film and television, including such shows as: 24; Battlestar Galactica; Law and Order: Criminal Intent; Chuck and Smash on NBC; HBO’s In Treatment with Gabriel Byrne; Netflix’s Grace and Frankie with Jane Fonda and Lily Tomlin; Get Shorty on Epix; All Rise, The Red Line, Brain Dead and The Good Fight on CBS; Charmed, Titans and The Originals on CW; Don’t Look Deeper on SciFi and many more.